Higher dimensional essential minima and equidistribution of cycles: Preliminaries in height theory

 and $L$ is said to be \emph{big} if $\vol(L)>0$.
 If $L$ is nef, \cite[Corollary 1.4.41]{Lazarsfeld:positivityI} asserts that $\vol(L)=\deg_L(X)$.
 In particular, if $L$ is big and nef, then $\deg_L(X)>0$. \\Finally, big and nef line bundles rejoice the useful property that the degree of generic subvarieties is strictly positive, in the sense of the following proposition.

-\begin{proposition} Let $X$ be a projective variety over a field and $L$ a big and nef line bundle on $X$.
-Then, there exists a proper Zariski closed subset $H_0\subseteq X$, such that for every subvariety $Y$ of $X$ that is not contained in $H_0$ one has $\deg_L(Y)>0$. \end{proposition} \begin{proof} This follows immediately from the fact that the generic restriction of a big line bundle is again big, see~\cite[Corollary~2.2.11]{Lazarsfeld:positivityI}. \end{proof}
+\begin{proposition} Let $X$ be a projective variety over a field $K$ and $L$ a big and nef line bundle on $X$.
+Then, there exists a Zariski closed subset $H_0\subseteq X_{\overline{K}}$ of codimension~$1$, such that for every subvariety $Y$ of $X_{\overline{K}}$ that is not contained in $H_0$ one has~$\deg_L(Y)>0$. \end{proposition} \begin{proof} As $L$ is defined over $K$ and the degree is invariant under base field extension and Galois action, the restriction of $L_{\overline{K}}$ to each irreducible component of $X_{\overline{K}}$ is again big and nef.
+Then, the statement follows from the fact that the generic restriction of a big line bundle on an irreducible projective variety is again big, see~\cite[Corollary~2.2.11]{Lazarsfeld:positivityI}. \end{proof}

 \begin{remark} Notice that when $L$ is ample, the strict positivity of the degree holds for every subvariety $Y$ of $X$ by the Nakai-Moishezon criterion, see~\cite[Theorem~1.2.23]{Lazarsfeld:positivityI}. \end{remark}